fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2025-07-11】[WordPress / wordpress\-develop](https://github.com/WordPress/wordpress-develop) - WordPress Develop, Git\-ified  Synced from git://develop git wordpress org/, including branches and tags!
+This repository is just a mirror of the WordPress subversion repository  Please include a link to a pre\-existing ticket on https://core trac wordpress org/ with every pull request
+* 【2025-07-11】[snap\-stanford / Biomni](https://github.com/snap-stanford/Biomni) - Biomni: a general\-purpose biomedical AI agent
+* 【2025-07-11】[coleam00 / ai-agents-masterclass](https://github.com/coleam00/ai-agents-masterclass) - Follow along with my AI Agents Masterclass videos!
+All of the code I create and use in this series on YouTube will be here for you to use and even build on top of!
+* 【2025-07-11】[HandsOnLLM / Hands-On-Large-Language-Models](https://github.com/HandsOnLLM/Hands-On-Large-Language-Models) - Official code repo for the O'Reilly Book - "Hands-On Large Language Models"
 * 【2025-07-10】[ed\-donner / agents](https://github.com/ed-donner/agents) - Repo for the Complete Agentic AI Engineering Course
 * 【2025-07-10】[wanghongenpin / proxypin](https://github.com/wanghongenpin/proxypin) - Open source free capture HTTP(S) traffic software ProxyPin, supporting full platform systems
 * 【2025-07-10】[microsoft / MoGe](https://github.com/microsoft/MoGe) - [CVPR'25 Oral] MoGe: Unlocking Accurate Monocular Geometry Estimation for Open\-Domain Images with Optimal Training Supervision